safespring/docs/content/service/policies.md

 The following activities are prohibited:

-- Denial of Service, Distributed denial of service or simulations.
+- Denial of Service, Distributed denial of service (DDoS) or simulations of DoS or DDoS attacks.
 - Flooding attacks (HTTP flood attacks, API requests, login requests etc).
 - SYN flooding, ICMP flooding, UDP flooding.

 Before doing security testing, we kindly ask you to inform us at support@safespring.com